UQatKIT/MDEforM/docs/src/index.md

 This is the documentation website for "MDE for Multiscale"!
 For detailed theoretical and numerical information on the minimum distance estimation (MDE) method please refer to the accompanying article XXX.

-In order to use the module, clone the [GitHub repository](https://github.com/UQatKIT/MDEforM) to your local machine, navigate through the Terminal to the root directory containing the
+In order to use the package, clone the [GitHub repository](https://github.com/UQatKIT/MDEforM) to your local machine, navigate through the Terminal to the root directory containing the
 Project.toml file, start Julia and activate the project in the Terminal via
 ```
 $ julia --project=.